Posted on April 2, 2019

 “Why don’t we just take the elevator all the way up to the roof?” she suggested.
 “The car is parked up there, and we can just drive it down.
 I’ve done it a million times before..”

 His mind briefly considered the option.
-Being deathly acrophobic, he pictured himself out on the roof of the building, exposed and nervously shaking, frozen with in place with the dreaded, fear of heights “ball tingle” sensation, knowing that one slip or misstep would send him over the edge and plunging toward the asphalt, with the sun sunsequently beaming down on his mangled carcass.
+Being deathly acrophobic, he pictured himself out on the roof of the building, exposed and nervously shaking, frozen in place with the dreaded, fear of heights “ball tingle” sensation, knowing that one slip or misstep would send him over the edge and plunging toward the asphalt, with the sun subsequently beaming down on his mangled carcass.
 Almost simultaneously he visualized the two of them in the car (a tan stationwagon) attempting to carefully maneuver the vehicle down the spiraling, precarious ledges around the building, hoping to safely reach the bottom….

 “Yeah, I’m not doing that,” he replied, completely dismissing the whole idea.

 They remained in the elevator, seemingly in limbo and with the situation unresolved.